mediascience/swf-horserace/README.md

-# Amazon SWF and Flow Framework Demonstration
+# SWF Horserace

-Just a stub.
+Demonstrate Amazon SWF and Flow Framework for Java with a simple horse race.